Observe and record animal behaviour

 Learned Behaviour (i.e. Experience characteristics)

 Experience may encompass terms including: “acquired”, “experiential” or “environmental”.
-Behaviours can be learned through the experience of interacting with the environment (which includes the people or other creatures in it), or it can be learned through personal, subjective experience (perceptions, thoughts and feelings).
+Behaviours can be learned through the experience of interacting with the environment (which includes the people or other creatures in it), or they can be learned through personal, subjective experience (perceptions, thoughts and feelings).
 In the case of animals, these latter factors are usually difficult to identify.

 Types of Learned Behaviour